Skip to main content

 AMD Behavior

 When AMD detects voicemail, the agent automatically hangs up and logs the outcome.
-The call is marked as MACHINE in campaign analytics, allowing you to schedule retries at different times to increase chances of reaching a live person.
+The platform marks the call as MACHINE in campaign analytics, allowing you to schedule retries at different times to increase chances of reaching a live person.

 Testing AMD Configuration